-The Scottish Episcopal Church was the first reformed Church in Scotland and was established by King James V (reigned 1513-1542, father of Mary Queen of Scots).
-Bishops continued to govern the Church in Scotland, and it was later, during the constitutional crisis of 1688/9 that the Presbyterian Kirk finally became the established Church of Scotland.
-In Victorian times the Scottish Episcopal Church began to flourish again and in the 1990s is proud of its antiquity and unbroken apostolic succession.
-The Church is in full communion with the Church of England and worldwide Anglican Church.
+The Scottish Episcopal Church was the first reformed Church in Scotland and was established by King James V (reigned 1513-1542), father of Mary, Queen of Scots.
+Bishops continued to govern the Church in Scotland, and it was later, during the constitutional crisis of 1688-1689 that the Presbyterian Kirk finally became the established Church of Scotland.
+In Victorian times the Scottish Episcopal Church began to flourish again and is proud of its antiquity and unbroken apostolic succession.
+The Church is in full communion with the worldwide Anglican Church.

-St Andrew’s and St Mary’s are the most westerly parishes of Diocese of St Andrew’s, Dunkeld and Dunblane.
-The Cathedral Church is in Perth and diocesan Bishop is the Rt.
-Revd.
-Ian Paton .
-The Revd.
-Canon Richard Grosse is Rector of both parishes
+St Andrew’s and St Mary’s are the most westerly charges of the Diocese of St Andrew’s, Dunkeld, and Dunblane.
+The Cathedral Church is in Perth and diocesan Bishop is the Rt Rev’d Ian Paton.
+The Rev’d Jon Connell is Rector of both charges.

 St Andrew’s Church, Callander was built by the resident stone mason of Stronvar, Balquhidder, and consecrated by Bishop Wordsworth in 1857.
 It was raised to the status of an “incumbency” in 1871.

-St Mary’s, Aberfoyle was built in 1892-1893 and consecrated in 1893.
+St Mary’s, Aberfoyle was built between 1892 & 1893 and was consecrated in 1893.
 Its first congregation included many of the quarry workers who had come from Ballachulish, a staunchly episcopalian area of Argyll, who had settled in Aberfoyle to work in quarries here.

 The churches receive some diocesan support, but are largely self-funding and have to provide an annual quota sum to Diocesan funds.
 Certain aspects of joint funding are conducted.
 Repairs and maintenance to the Church building and rectory is the responsibility of the congregation and all running costs of the parishes.
 From time to time volunteers are forthcoming for practical maintenance tasks with regard to the Churches and surroundings.